microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Find-WinGetPackage.md

 Find-WinGetPackage PowerShell
 ```

-Searches for PowerShell.
-The default behavior spans all configured sources and performs a
-case-insensitive substring match across package identifier, package name, package moniker, and
-package tags.
+This example shows how to search for packages related to PowerShell.
+By default, the command
+searches all configured sources.
+The command compares the value provided to the following package
+manifest properties:

+- `PackageIdentifier`
+- `PackageName`
+- `Moniker`
+- `Tags`

+The command does a case-insensitive substring comparison of these properties.

 ### Example 2: Search for Microsoft.PowerShell by id